 To edit Alert and Incident Settings:

-- Select whether you would like to Create both alerts and incidents or Create incidents only.
+3. Select whether you would like the service to Create both alerts and incidents or Create incidents only.

-The Response tab includes settings that help your team respond to incidents.
+The Settings tab includes settings that help your team respond to incidents.

 Assign and Notify

-Assign and notify your responders when an incident is triggered with custom escalations, notification behaviors, support hours, and actions.
+Assign and notify your responders when an incident triggers with an escalation policy, notification behaviors, support hours, and re-trigger and auto-resolve actions.

-To edit these settings, you can click Edit and then change the default settings.
+To edit these settings, you can click Edit and then adjust the settings.
 There are four options to configure how your team is notified for an incident:

-- Dynamic Notifications based on alert severity: Notify users about incidents classified as either high or low based on the criticality defined by the integrated monitoring tool.
+• Dynamic Notifications based on alert severity: Notify users about incidents classified as either high-urgency or low-urgency based on an alert’s severity.

 You can learn more in our Configurable Service Settings article.